Spousal Support After a Divorce: What It Is, How It’s Determined, How to Request It, and Marvin Actions

 How to Determine Spousal Support

 Under California law, husbands and wives who are in the process of a divorce can be entitled to spousal support, which is also referred to as alimony.
 This kind of support is generally awarded when there is a significant variance in the earnings or potential earnings of one spouse, and the spouse who earns much less may seek support from the other.
 As a result of a successful request for support, the lower-earning spouse receives a monthly payment that covers routine expenses and ensures financial security.
 It has become more difficult for many spouses to receive alimony than it was in the past, although it can be more common in high-end divorce cases where there are significant assets and one spouse may have been a stay-at-home parent.
-Do not wait in contacting a divorce attorney in San Diego for consultation if you are thinking of moving towards a divorce.
+Do not wait in contacting a divorce attorney in San Diego for case evaluation if you are thinking of moving towards a divorce.

-Spousal Support and San Diego, California, Law
+Spousal Support and San Diego, California Law

 Depending on the needs of each spouse, support can be temporary or permanent.
 There are many factors that go into determining the length of time support will be provided and the amount of support to be given.
 Each case is unique and has to be carefully considered.
 The length of time the spouses were married, the income of both parties, their ages and circumstances, and the standard of living they both had before the divorce are among the factors that will be looked at when negotiating the amount and duration of alimony.